How to Make DIY Powder Foundation That Lasts

-When I first decided to have a go at making a DIY powder foundation, most of my research sent me down the path of arrowroot and cocoa powder.
-This sounds like a great idea and it does produce a decent looking homemade face powder, but it didn’t seem to have any staying power!
+When I first decided to make my own DIY powder foundation, most of my research pointed to using arrowroot and cocoa powder.
+It sounded great in theory and did create a decent-looking homemade face powder, but it just didn’t have much staying power.

 How We Use This DIY Face Powder